adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/budget-and-bid-strategies.md

 ms.author: "eur"
 ---
 # Budget and Bid Strategies
-Before your ads can run, you need to set your campaign’s budget.
+Before your ads can run, you need to set your campaign?s budget.
 You'll also need to choose a bid strategy type, and optionally set keyword level match type bids.
 Depending on the type of campaign you are running, see the following sections for more details.

 |Exact Match Bid Value|Campaign Types|
 |-------------------------|--------------------------|